The coronavirus remains a concern in our communities, particularly for seniors and other individuals with certain underlying health conditions.

 For older adults in isolation from their friends and family, a visual connection is everything.
 If you live nearby, consider stopping by their home or long-term care facility.
 Pull up a chair by the window and talk on the phone with your loved one.
 The face-to-face interaction will undoubtedly brighten their day!

 Additionally, it allows you the chance to observe any physical changes in your loved one.
 For example, if you notice weight loss or a significant change in mobility, you should address that with the Administrator of the facility or their physician immediately.

-Technology is a wonderful thing, especially when you can’t be there in person!
+Technology is a wonderful thing, especially when you want to stay connected while social distancing!
 There are a variety of apps you can use to “see” your senior loved one virtually, including Zoom, FaceTime, Skype, or Google Hangout.
 Many of today’s older adults are tech-savvy and can easily connect with you on their smartphone, tablet, or computer.
 Still, others might need you to offer a bit of “tech support” over the phone to get them set up.

 An unexpected flower delivery is a perfect way to delight your loved one and remind them that you’re thinking of them.
 If they live in a long-term care facility, call ahead to make sure deliveries are allowed.
 In some cases, the facility may have a specific protocol in place for deliveries.
 Be sure to communicate any special instructions with the flower delivery service to avoid any potential delays

 Many long-term care facilities have suspended group activities, including games and crafts.
 That means your loved one likely has a lot of time on their hands.
 Put together a care package and fill it with items that they can come back to again and again.
 Include items that will work with their existing hobbies, or ask them about something they’ve always wanted to try.
 Here are some items you might consider including:

 - A coloring book with crayons or colored pencils

 - Hand sanitizer or sanitizing wipes